 6 → The paper has very good chances in the review process of a good accounting journal (e.g. EAR or AinE).

 The reviewers’ comments, when available, will be systematically released to the authors.
 However, comments from the reviewers will not be compulsory and authors should not expect the same type of comments made when submitting to a journal.

-Should you have questions, please contact Nicole Coopman, the EAA 2019 Paper Review Coordinator, via e-mail (email@example.com).
+Should you have questions, please contact Baha Diyarov, the EAA 2021 Paper Review Coordinator, via e-mail (email@example.com).